sidmittal32/pdf-chat/README.md

 ## Credits
 - AI Model: [Mistral](https://mistral.ai)
 - Deployment: Streamlit, Docker, and Cloudflare Tunnel
-- Document Parsing: Python libraries (LangChain, ChromaDB)
+- Document Parsing: Python libraries (LangChain, ChromaDB, Pandas)

 ---

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.